 - Saipem p.A – the technical arm of the Consortium to undertake the FEED and EPC for the Refinery Project.
 The company is incorporated and registered in Milan Italy.

-The Refinery is designed to process Uganda’s crude oil, into petroleum products including liquefied petroleum gas (LPG), premium and regular gasoline, jet fuel, diesel, and low-sulphur fuel oil.
+The design for the Refinery has been determined to be the Residue Fluid Catalytic Cracker (RFCC) Configurationprocessing Uganda’s crude oil, liquefied petroleum gas (LPG), premium and regular gasoline, jet fuel, diesel, and low-sulphur fuel oil.